shym-42/LINE-FOLLOWER-BOT/README.md

  signal from the nano microcontroller to the motor driver based on the sensor input.A 12 V Lipo battery is used to supply the power to arduino via a DC-DC

- buck converter and to supply 12v to the motor.
+ buck converter and to supply 12v to the motor.To control the bot effectively we have used PID algorithm which works on moving the bot in the right direction by

+ calculating the present,past and future errors.